alex-h-stone/spring-boot-microservice-reference/README.md

-# Spring Boot Microservice Template
+# Spring Boot Microservice Reference Template

-Spring Boot 3 based microservice template integrating features which address a majority of common business requirements.
+Spring Boot 3 based microservice reference template project integrating features which address a majority of common business requirements along with thorough unit and integration tests.

+This project is licensed under the terms of the MIT license.

 Contact: Alex Stone (alex.stone AT cgi.com)